Quantum Tech Insider

 Quantum Hardware Engineer

 This is the deep-physics end — designing and maintaining the actual quantum processors.
 Roles span cryogenics engineering, microwave electronics, photonics, and trapped-ion systems.
-These positions typically require advanced degrees, but technician-level roles are growing as companies scale up their labs.
+These positions typically require advanced degrees.
+However, technician-level roles are growing as companies scale up their labs.

 Quantum Algorithm Researcher